Must Have Supplies For Seed Starting

 If you can only find garden soil, get a wire basket and sift out all of the big sticks and clumps.

 2. Seed Starting Trays with Clear Dome Lid

 For best results, we recommend using seed starting trays that come with a clear dome lid (like these).
 You don’t have to use lids, but they help retain moisture which is essential for good germination.

 Beyond seed starting trays, there are many options for upcycled seed starting pots.
 Instead of a dome lid, you can put the seed starting pots inside a clear plastic bag to help retain heat and moisture.

 3. Heat Mat and Thermometer

-Use my Garden Planning Spreadsheets to help you keep track of your germination rate.
+Use these Garden Planning Spreadsheets to find out when to start your seeds and help you keep track of your germination rate.

 I recommend adjustable wire shelving for seed starting.
-The adjustable height allows you to customize your set up, and the wire shelving is easy to hang lights.
+The adjustable height allows you to customize your set up, and the wire shelving makes it easy to hang lights overhead.
 The smaller sizes are not very expensive starting at under $25.

 You don’t need to invest in a fancy grow light to start seedlings.
 In fact, a simple fluorescent light with bright white bulb will work just fine.

 I do think these light hangers are worth the investment.
 They make hanging and adjusting your light super simple.